Pinned, locked, pushed, and pulled traveling waves in structured environments: Introduction

-Continuous space, discrete time (CSDT) models describe species with strong seasonality such as annual plants that spread in a spatially homogeneous landscape.
-These models are expressed in terms of integro-difference equations that specify how population densities change from generation to generation:
+\textit{Continuous space, discrete time (CSDT) models} describe species with strong seasonality such as annual plants that spread in a spatially homogeneous landscape.
+These models are typically expressed in terms of integrodifference equations that specify how population densities change from generation to generation:

-where $c_t(x)$ is the population density as a function of position~$x$ at discrete generation~$t$; $k(x-x')$ is the dispersal kernel that specifies the probability of dispersal to position~$x$ from position~$x'$; and $g(c_t(x))$ describes the growth dynamics.
-The kernels that are sufficiently short-range, e.g. exponential or Gaussian, result in an invasion front that propagates at a constant speed.
-Fat-tailed kernels,~e.g. with power law tails, could result in accelerating invasions~\cite{kot:csdt, wang:csdt, hallatschek:acceleration}.
+where $c_t(x)$ is the population density as a function of position~$x$ at discrete generation~$t$; $Q(x-x')$ is the dispersal kernel that specifies the probability of dispersal to position~$x$ from position~$x'$; and $f(c_t(x))$ describes the growth dynamics.
+The kernels that are sufficiently short-range, e.g., exponential or Gaussian, result in an invasion front that propagates at a constant speed.
+Fat-tailed kernels,~e.g. with power law tails, could result in accelerating invasions~\citep{kot:csdt, wang:csdt, hallatschek:acceleration}.

-The assumption of continuous space does not hold for many ecological populations.
-Patchy habitats arise due to a low density of locations suitable for growth, due to turbulent flows in marine environments~\cite{abraham:patchy_plankton, nelson:flow_prl_2012}, and due to internal ecological dynamics that create spatial patterns via Turing instabilities, ecological drift, and other mechanisms~\cite{wilson:coexistence, kefi:desert, korolev:mutualism, menon:diffusion}.
-Human development also leads to habitat fragmentation~\cite{fahrig:fragmentation} with row and grid planting of agricultural plants being extreme example of regular spatial structures.
-In addition, habitats with regular arrangement of patches are often engineered using microfluidics or other technologies to create microcosm metapopulations for experimental study of collective behavior, ecology, and evolution using laboratory populations~\cite{datta:wave_splitting, gandhi:pulled_pushed, dai:nature, zhang:death_galaxy, active_matter:complex_environment, jorn:vortex_lattice}.
-Outside ecology, spatial structures arise due to crystal lattices, clustering of ion channels, or spatially periodic flow patterns in reaction chambers~\cite{tsimring:calcium_pinning, pelce:curved_fronts, jurcevic:entanglement, paoletti:epl_front_locking}.